andrewmoles2/rTrainIntroduction/Workshop2/rWorkshop2.md

 ```

 ## Indexing exercise 2
 You decided to track your total monthly expenditures for the year to find out more about your monthly spending.
-Such as spending per quarter, biggest spending month, and lowest spending month.
+You're interested in your spending per quarter, biggest spending month, and lowest spending month.

 1)  Make a variable called myExpenses with the following data: 976, 631, 1231, 1120, 1374, 873, 1244, 1398, 989, 1034, 579 and 1506.
 Each item represents each month, first is January spending, second is February spending etc.
 2)  You realise the spending for some of the months is wrong.
 January should be 921, August should be 1419, and November should be 703.
 Use indexing to change the values in myExpenses so they are correct.